American safari: places in the USA where you can see wild animals

 Surrounded by a beautiful lake, Isle Royale National Park is a treasure trove of wildlife tucked away in Michigan.
 In addition to this largest island in Lake Superior, there are about 400 smaller islands in the park.
 In their open spaces you will find representatives of the most wonderful wild animals in the country.

 This is where visitors can see moose, reindeer and foxes.
 The National Parks Department has begun the process of reintroducing wolves to the area.
-So whether you're fascinated by Isle Royale's unique history or its unparalleled beauty, you'll be certain that it's a true gem of the Midwest.
+So whether you're captivated by Isle Royale's unique history or its unparalleled beauty, you'll find it a true Midwestern gem.

 Outer Banks, North Carolina